trijeetm/Texter/README.md

 The web-app should be now serving on localhost:8100.

 #### Command Line Tool
+Before we proceed, we need to provide an AccountSID and AuthToken for the Twilio API.
+Open `auth.js` in your favorite text editor, and replace `ACCOUNT_SID` and `AUTH_TOKEN` with your Twilio account sid and auth token respectively.
 To run the command line tool, simply go into the directory and run the node app.
 ```bash
 $ cd cli/